mononobi/pyrin/README.md

 # prerequisites

-to be able to run tests, it is required to create a .env file inside src directory containing all the configuration keys that have null value in their corresponding settings file. a sample .env file is available in samples/dotenv.
+to be able to run tests, it is required to:

+1. create a .env file inside src directory containing all the configuration keys that have null value in their corresponding settings file. a sample .env file is available in samples/dotenv.

-an entry with 'pyrin.server' value should also be created in /etc/hosts file.
+2. an entry with 'pyrin.server' value should also be created in /etc/hosts file.

 # code editing in pycharm